eProsima/Fast-DDS-docs/docs/installation/sources/sources_linux.rst

 Asio and TinyXML2 libraries
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Asio is a cross-platform C++ library for network and low-level I/O programming providing with a consistent asynchronous model.
+Asio is a cross-platform C++ library for network and low-level I/O programming, which provides a consistent asynchronous model.
 TinyXML2 is a simple, small and efficient C++ XML parser.

 Install these libraries using the package manager of the appropriate Linux distribution.